 The time to buy gold is now, says Goldman Sachs

 Having made several updates to their gold price forecast before the coronavirus outbreak, Goldman Sachs’ analysts are growing even more bullish on the metal’s prospects as governments begin to deal with the effects of the crisis.
 The selloff in the gold market was mostly driven by an overwhelming desire for liquidity, yet fiat currencies are likely to lose their appeal as the Federal Reserve and other central banks usher in a period of ultra-loose monetary policy.

 “We have long argued that gold is the currency of last resort, acting as a hedge against currency debasement when policy makers act to accommodate shocks such as the one being experienced now,” said head analyst Jeffrey Currie and his team.

 Goldman now expects gold to hit $1,800 in the next 12 months as global stimulus begins to recreate similar conditions to those when the metal hit its all-time high.
 As the team pointed out, the Fed’s announcement that it would unveil quantitative easing in November 2008 acted as the catalyst for the previously-underperforming gold to go on a prolonged uptrend.

 Goldman said that gold has responded in accordance over the previous week, posting significant gains as one stimulus after another were announced.
-Besides being a driver of gold’s gains on their own, Goldman’s team expects the new policies to bring to light the Fed’s ballooning balance sheet and worldwide fiscal deficits, thereby placing both the U.S. dollar and the euro under scrutiny.2020, coronavirus, economy, gold, gold as investment, gold demand, goldman sachs
+Besides being a driver of gold’s gains on their own, Goldman’s team expects the new policies to bring to light the Fed’s ballooning balance sheet and worldwide fiscal deficits, thereby placing both the U.S. dollar and the euro under scrutiny.2020, coronavirus, economy, Featured, gold, gold as investment, gold demand, goldman sachs